-The DSL is Bridget Perks (Deputy Principal) and she has lead responsibility to receive and respond to any concerns relating to child protection and safeguarding including online safety concerns.
+The DSL is Joanne Goudriaan (Deputy Head of School) and she has lead responsibility to receive and respond to any concerns relating to child protection and safeguarding including online safety concerns.

 The DSL is a member of the school's Senior Leadership Team.